Transversality for critical relations of families of rational maps: an elementary proof: The polynomial case

-{\bf Acknowledgement:} The authors thank Alex Eremenko for a discussion about Theorem~\ref{thm:cvrational}, Adam Epstein for pointing out an error in the last paragraph of section~\ref{rem:levin} in a previous version, and Xavier Buff and Lasse Rempe-Gillen for helpful comments on the introduction of the final version of this paper.
-This project was partly supported by the ERC AdG grant no: 339523 RGDD.
+{\bf Acknowledgement:} The authors thank Alex Eremenko for a discussion about Theorem~\ref{thm:cvrational}, Adam Epstein for pointing out an error in the last paragraph of section~\ref{rem:levin} in a previous version, Xavier Buff and Lasse Rempe-Gillen for helpful comments on the introduction of the final version of this paper and the referee for carefully reading the paper.
+This project was partly supported by the ISF grant no: 1226/17, ERC AdG grant no: 339523 RGDD and the NSFC grant no: 11731003.